HS2 Environmental Manager

 An HS2 Environmental Manager looks at how building the railway will affect the environment.
 They influence the design and planning of the route to reduce the impact.
 Environmental managers also provide advice on European and national law, on issues like protecting animals, parks and buildings.
 A big part of the job involves communicating with the public, for example through presentations at community engagement events, so that people understand what is being planned and can give their views on it.

-How to become an HS2 Environmental Manager
+So tell me more about how to be an HS2 Environmental Manager